MISTERNEGATIVE21/Repository-Updater/README.md

    - Click **Generate token**.

 4. **Copy the Token**: Make sure to copy the token as you won’t be able to see it again.
+5. **Fork this Repo**: Make a fork of this repo.
-5.  **Navigate to Github Actions** On the left window see a Script click there and input your credentials and hit run workflow.
+6.  **Navigate to Github Actions**: On the left window see a Script click there and input your credentials and hit run workflow.

 ## Usage
 ![image](https://github.com/user-attachments/assets/1200b449-71c5-4687-a3a7-000ad10a0abe)